ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/grant-application.md

 # Grant Application
+Grant applications are completed by individuals or teams to propose allocation of Baseline grant funds to a specific project.Please complete the template below for the community to assess.

 ## Grant Title
 <!--- Update line #3 with the title of your grant, in a few words-->